 Anchor experiences:

-- Museo del Prado — EUR 15 general admission; free weekday evenings after 6pm
+- Museo del Prado.
+EUR 15 general admission.
+Free weekday evenings after 6pm if you can flex your day.

-- Mercado de San Miguel — budget EUR 12-18 for a full spread of tapas and a drink
+- Mercado de San Miguel.
+Budget EUR 12-18 for a full tapas spread and a drink.

-- El Rastro flea market (Sundays) — free, a genuine institution
+- El Rastro flea market on Sundays.
+Free, and a genuine institution.

-Madrid operates on its own schedule: dinner starts at 9pm, bars fill past midnight.
-Build this into how you plan your days.
+Madrid runs on its own schedule: dinner starts at 9pm, bars fill past midnight.
+Plan the day around that, not the other way around.

 Days 7-10: Barcelona, Spain

-The AVE high-speed train from Madrid Puerta de Atocha to Barcelona Sants is one of the great train journeys in Europe — 2.5 hours, effortless, with the Castilian plains fading into Catalan coastline.
-Book through Renfe 4-6 weeks out and fares start from EUR 25-40 (~$28-45 USD).
-Book last-minute and you're looking at EUR 80-120.
+The AVE high-speed train from Madrid Puerta de Atocha to Barcelona Sants is one of the great train rides in Europe.
+Two and a half hours, effortless, with Castilian plains slowly turning into Catalan coastline.
+Book through Renfe four to six weeks out and fares start from EUR 25-40 (~$28-45 USD).
+Wait until the last minute and you're looking at EUR 80-120.

 Where to stay:

-- Mid-range: Hotel Praktik Rambla — doubles from $155 USD/night.
-Modernist building, excellent location.
+- Mid-range: Hotel Praktik Rambla.
+Doubles from $155 USD/night.
+Modernist building, location you'd pay double for.

-- Splurge: Hotel Arts Barcelona — doubles from $400 USD/night.
-Beachfront, Michelin-starred dining on-site.
+- Splurge: Hotel Arts Barcelona.
+Doubles from $400 USD/night.
+Beachfront, with Michelin-starred dining on-site.

 Daily budget target: $95-125 USD (budget) / $175-210 USD (mid-range)